lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 ### AWS Certificate Manager (ACM): Provision, manage, and deploy SSL/TLS certificates

-> Which services support storing SSL certificate?
+> [!NOTE] Which services support storing SSL certificate?
 >
 > - AWS Certificate Manager (ACM)
 > - IAM SSL certificate storage (Used for region that not support ACM)

-> When using regional API Gateway, the certificate for the domain name needs to be in the same region.
+> [!NOTE] When using regional API Gateway, the certificate for the domain name needs to be in the same region.

-> Monitor expiration of certificates
+> [!NOTE] Monitor expiration of certificates
 >
 > - Option 1: Use the ACM built-in Certificate Expiration event
 >   - ACM sends daily expiration events for all active certificates (public, private and imported) starting 45 days prior to expiration.